 Stress is often defined as a bodily response to the demands of life.
 But there are also emotional and mental aspects of stress.
 It is experienced as thoughts and feelings as well as in the body.
 Another way to define stress could be as an internal and conditioned response to external pressures.

 Mental health professionals often help people reduce and manage their stress.
 They can also help people work through other mental health issues that have developed while coping with high levels of stress over a period of time.

 The American Institute of Stress calls stress “America’s leading health problem.”
-In many cases, the stress experienced by Americans today is felt in response to psychological threats, such as job loss or difficulty finding employment, the death of a loved one, or relationship issues, all of which may occur more than once in the course of life.
+In many cases, the stress Americans experience today is a response to psychological threats.
+Some of these threats might be losing a job or looking for employment, the death of a loved one, or relationship issues.
+Any of these can occur more than once in the course of a life.

 Find a Therapist

 Stress evolved in the form of a fight or flight response.
 This response was a reaction to physical threats on one’s life.
 The fight or flight response causes the physical aspects of stress, which appear when adrenaline and cortisol are released into the bloodstream.
 These hormones cause increased blood flow, clotting, and elevated heart rate, blood pressure, and blood sugar.